Indiegogo VS Kickstarter: What Are The Differences & Which Is Better For Your Crowdfunding Campaign?

 Table of Contents

-Kickstarter and Indiegogo have a lot in common but also differ in key respects.
-Each provides a platform for users to solicit and raise funds from individual backers.
-But Kickstarter is solely for the funding of creative projects, while Indiegogo’s platform is open to a wider variety of business, creative, and cause-oriented ventures.
+Kickstarter and Indiegogo both provide a platform for users to solicit and raise funds from individual backers.
+However, Kickstarter is solely for the funding of creative projects, while Indiegogo’s platform is open to a wider variety of business, creative, and cause-oriented ventures.

 Both services involve giving rewards, or perks, to backers who chip in to support a project.
 With Kickstarter, creators are required to give rewards to backers, while Indiegogo makes it voluntary (though they recommend it).